Wenger v. Warren

 A 36 year Marine Donald Wenger has asked the Supreme Court of the United States whether state Judge James Warren and his appointee Richard Muir are bound by the Uniformed Services Former Spouses Protection Act (USFSPA) and the Veterans Judicial Review Act (VJRA), thereby Required to Obey the strict definition of "disposable retired pay" found in 10 U.S.C. § 1408 and the Complete Federal Preemption expressed in 38 U.S.C. § 511.

-These are simple constitutional questions that have been hidden by 3 decades of predatory discrimination and fraud.
+These are simple constitutional questions that will uncover 3 decades of predatory discrimination and fraud that have caused thousands of veterans to die by suicide or homelessness.

 According to the Supremacy Clause in Article VI of the Constitution, state judges are automatically bound by federal law pursuant to the Constitution, so it should be easy for the Court to answer the Questions presented as;